Himanshu-97-cloud/Weather-Forecast/README.md

 # ⛅ Weather Forecast

-**Weather Forecast** is a sleek and responsive weather app developed by **Himanshu Pal**, offering real-time weather updates using the **Weatherstack API**.
+**Weather Forecast** is a sleek and responsive weather app developed by **Himanshu Pal**, offering real-time weather updates using the **Weather API**.
 With a minimal UI and smooth interactivity, this project helps users get accurate climate data for any city or region in the world — right from their browser.

 ---